Modification Date: 2019-03-28 12:50:28

 Pure Ravenscrag Slip is glaze-like by itself (thus tolerating the alumina addition while still melting as a glaze).
 It was applied on a buff stoneware which was then fired at cone 10R (by Kat Valenzuela).
 This same test was done using equal additions of calcined alumina.
-The results demonstrated that the hydrated version much more readily decomposes to yield its Al2O3, as an oxide, to the glaze melt.
+The results suggest that the hydrated version is decomposing to yield some of its Al2O3, as an oxide, to the glaze melt.
 By 15% it is matting and producing a silky surface.
 However crazing also starts at 10%.
 The more Al2O3 added the lower the glaze expansion should be, so why is this happening?
-It appears that the disassociation is not complete, some of the raw material remains to impose its high expansion.
+It appears that the disassociation is not complete, raw material remains to impose its high expansion.

 The Ravenscag:Alumina mix was applied to a buff stoneware fired at cone 10R (by Kat Valenzuela).
 Matting begins at only 5% producing a very dry surface by 15%.
-The matte is simply a product of the refractory nature of the alumina as a material, it does not disassociate in the melt to yield its Al2O3 as an oxide (as would a feldspar, frit or clay).
-The same test using alumina hydrate demonstrates that it disassociates better (although not completely).
+This "psuedo matte" surface is simply a product of the refractory nature of the alumina as a material, it does not disassociate in the melt to yield its Al2O3 as an oxide (as would a feldspar, frit or clay).
+The same test using alumina hydrate demonstrates that it disassociates somewhat better (although not completely).

 Pure Ravenscrag Slip on a porcelain at cone 10 oxidation (left) and cone 10 reduction (right).
 The reduction fired sample is a very smooth pleasant semi-matte, the other is glossier but dimpled.

-Left two mugs are pure Ravenscrag Slip, right is RavenTalc silky matte.
+Left two mugs are glazed with pure Ravenscrag Slip (roast:raw combo), far right one is RavenTalc silky matte (GR10-C).
 The speckled mugs have 10% of Plainsman FiredRed (a concretion-containing red fireclay).